acdh-oeaw/graphviewer/README.md

 Installation
 -------------

-- SMC Browser is a client side JS application, so it doesn't have any server-side requirements.
+- Graph Viewer is a client side JS application, so it doesn't have any server-side requirements.
 You can simply open it in a browser and it should work.
-- You can find SMC Browser client application in src/web directory.
+- You can find Graph Viewer client application in src/web directory.
 The directory structure is as
   follows:
   - index.html - HTML template
   - get.php - very simple HTTP proxy script (it returns content of a given URL making it possible to bypass AJAX cross-domain restrictions).
     Currently used only for gathering details about philosopers (see "handling details" below).
-  - scripts - all js libraries and css stylesheets SMC Browser depends on
+  - scripts - all js libraries and css stylesheets Graph Viewer depends on
   - docs - static HTML content
-  - data - sample data consistent with the SMC Browser configuration commited to the repo
+  - data - sample data consistent with the Graph Viewer configuration commited to the repo
 - Available data sources
   To adjust a list of available data sources edit opts.graph variable in